 Antiretroviral Therapy (ART)

 WHAT IS ANTIRETROVIRAL THERAPY (ART)?
 Antiretroviral therapy (ART) is a group of medications that treat HIV.
-The drugs do not kill or cure the virus.
+The drugs do not kill the virus or cure HIV.
 However, when taken in combination they can prevent the growth of the virus.
-When the virus is slowed down, so… Read More
+When the virus is slowed down,… Read More

 U.S. ART Guidelines